-Certainly, in the UK, dog foods must list all the ingredients that it contains.
+Indeed, in the UK, dog foods must list all their ingredients.
 They are also listed in order.
-So essentially, you will be looking for dog food with meat (not derivatives) that is over 50 per cent and so is the first ingredient listed
+So essentially, you will be looking for dog food with meat (not derivatives) over 50 per cent, and so is the first ingredient listed.

 Make sure that the dog food you buy is primarily made up of the following ingredients:

-As well as avoiding things like wheat, soy cereals, you also should avoid foods such as Bakers, for example, that contain a lot of colours and chemical preservatives.
+As well as avoiding things like wheat and soy cereals, you should avoid foods such as Bakers, for example, that contain a lot of colours and chemical preservatives.

 How much should I feed my dog?

-This is a question that you might want to ask your vet as every dog is different, and it depends on the size, breed, etc.
+You might want to ask your vet this, as every dog is different.
+It all depends on the size, breed, etc.

-Regular checking of your dog’s weight will help you work out just how much to feed them.
+Regularly checking your dog’s weight will help you work out how much to feed them.

-In general, you can determine the amount of food to feed by checking your dog’s weight.
+You can generally determine the amount of food to feed by checking your dog’s weight.

-However, as a rough guide, you can work on small dogs under 7 kilo needing 1-1.5 cups of dog food in a day and larger dogs over 22 – 23 kilos and needing 2-3 cups of food in a day.
+However, as a rough guide, you can work on small dogs under 7 kilos, needing 1-1.5 cups of dog food daily.
+Larger dogs over 22 – 23 kilos need 2-3 cups of food daily.

-Just like humans, the age of your dog (and even the type of food) will affect how much you feed the dog.
-For example, puppies will require more food at regular intervals due to growth etc. Whereas an elderly dog that has slowed down will need less to avoid obesity
+Like humans, the age of your dog (and even the type of food) will affect how much you feed the dog.
+For example, puppies will require more food regularly due to growth, etc. Whereas an elderly dog that has slowed down will need less to avoid obesity

-Again the amount can also vary from dog food to dog food, and so an excellent place to start is to read the feeding guide on the label on the packet.
-Even if you think it looks too little, please stick to the guidelines.
+Again, the amount can also vary from dog food to dog food.
+An excellent place to start is to read the feeding guide on the packet’s label.
+Please stick to the guidelines even if you think it looks too little.
 You can then adjust if your dog is under or overweight.

 After a couple of weeks, if you are still unsure how much to feed your dog, we recommend consulting your vet.

-As part of the health check, they will check his weight and ask about their activity level.
+They will check his weight and ask about their activity level as part of the health check.

 How often should I feed my dog?

 We do not recommend that you feed your dog his daily food allowance all at once.
-Like humans, it is recommended that you divide the total amount of food into 2 or 3 equal portions and feed them throughout the day, in the same way we do/e.g. Breakfast, lunch, and supper.
+Like humans, dividing the total amount of food into 2 or 3 equal portions is recommended.
+These can then be fed throughout the day in the same way we do/e.g. Breakfast, lunch, and supper.

 However, this will also depend on your dog.
 On the same basis, a very active dog such as a Collie.

-Along a similar line, a very active dog such as a Collie will probably get more hungry and need food more frequently;y during the day to keep the energy levels up.
+A very active dog like a Collie will probably get more hungry.
+As a result, they will need food more frequently during the day to keep their energy levels up.

 Don’t Change The Food Too Often.

-If you do have to change the food at any time, then it is best to do this gradually so that your pet can adjust.
-The best way to do this is to put your dog’s regular food down and then, in a separate bowl, add a very small aunt of the new food.
+If you have to change the food at any time, then it is best to do this gradually.
+This makes it easier for your pet to adjust.
+Put your dog’s regular food down is the best way to do this.
+Then, add a very small amount of the new food in a separate bowl.

 Keep them separate for the first day or two.